w3c/wcag3/guidelines/groups/input-operation/pointer-input/consistent-pointer-cancellation.md

 :::tests
 **Procedure**
-- For each set of pages / views, select each type of pointer interaction.
+For each type of pointer interaction:
-- Check that each type of pointer interaction can be cancelled with a consistent interaction
+#1.
+Check that it can be cancelled with a consistent interaction.

 **Expected results**
 - #1 is true.